-You don’t have to fully cover your mouth like you’re caught up in a hostage crisis, just a little rectangle to keep the lips together will do.
+You don’t have to fully cover your mouth like you’re caught up in a hostage crisis (although hostage tape can help you do just that), just a little rectangle to keep the lips together will do.
 Observe:

 Mouth taping is a great non-invasive way to encourage nose breathing naturally.

 Jump right to our article on the best mouth tape if you’re ready to try it!